 Community Bank Exemptions

-The CFPB is using enforcement actions – including charges of unfair, deceptive, or abusive acts or practices (UDAAP) – as a means of regulating marketplace behavior.
+The CFPB has used enforcement actions – including charges of unfair, deceptive, or abusive acts or practices (UDAAP) – as a means of regulating marketplace behavior.
 This reliance on enforcement actions in place of issuing rules and other authoritative guidance creates significant concerns for community banks which do not have teams of attorneys and compliance professionals to parse the CFPB’s many decisions for compliance risk.
 The CFPB should work with appropriate industry stakeholders to develop authoritative written guidance that provides clear examples of permitted and forbidden practices.

 Better Risk Targeting of Exam Resources

 Raising the exemption level for CFPB examination and enforcement from $10 billion in assets to $50 billion would enhance consumer protection by allowing the CFPB to concentrate on the greatest threat to consumers, megabanks and non-bank financial services providers.
 Banks of less than $50 billion in assets would continue to be examined for compliance with CFPB rules by their prudential regulators.
 Community bank supervision is more balanced and effective when a single regulator examines for both safety and soundness and consumer protection.
+The CFPB should concentrate its efforts and resources on greater supervision of irresponsible actors that are not regularly examined by regulators instead of writing more rules that affect community banks, which are proven responsible lenders and already sufficiently examined.

-Staff Contact: Rhonda Thomas-Whitley
+Staff Contacts: Rhonda Thomas-Whitley and Michael Emancipator